 ETHYLENE GLYCOL

-This product is a clear, moderately viscous, and hygroscopic liquid at room temperature.
+ETHYLENE GLYCOL is a clear, moderately viscous, and hygroscopic liquid at room temperature.
 It is a straight-chain aliphatic compound terminated on both ends by a hydroxyl group.
 This versatile chemical compound finds utility in various applications, including heat transfer agents, unsaturated polyester resins, chemical intermediates, plasticizers, humectants, and solvents.

 Supplied By: Indorama Ventures